juxor/afaq/markdown/secJ6.md

 (not to mention covertly ascetic), because it is based on the premise that economic class must be the focus of all revolutionary efforts toward social change.
-No doubt transforming the economy is important, but without mass sexual liberation no working class revolution be complete as there will not be enough people around with the character structures necessary to create a **lasting** self-managed society and economy (i.e., people who are capable of accepting freedom with responsibility).
+No doubt transforming the economy is important, but without mass sexual liberation no working class revolution can be complete as there will not be enough people around with the character structures necessary to create a **lasting** self-managed society and economy (i.e., people who are capable of accepting freedom with responsibility).
 Instead, the attempt to force the creation of such a system without preparing the necessary psychological soil for its growth will lead to a reversion to some new form of hierarchy and exploitation.
 Equally, society would be "free" in name only if repressive